-Please note that as we like to offer you the best quality flowers available we do change the content of our bouquets from season to season.
-Therefore the bouquet sent may vary in content from the one pictured here.
-Please contact us if you need more information.
+Please note that as we like to offer you the best quality flowers available, we do change the content of our bouquets from season to season.
+Therefore, the bouquet sent may vary in content and colour from the one pictured here.
+Please contact us if you have a specific request or need more information.

 All our flowers are sent by 1st class Royal Mail and the price includes delivery to any UK postcode.
-The majority of orders arrive the next day but we can’t guarantee a specific delivery day or time.
+We can’t guarantee an exact delivery day or time.

 This is how it works

-For example if you selected a Wednesday delivery your flowers will leave the Isles of Scilly on Monday and should arrive Tuesday or Wednesday.
+For example, if you selected a Friday delivery your flowers will leave the Isles of Scilly on Wednesday and should arrive either Thursday, Friday or Saturday.
 However due to our remote location occasionally the post is delayed, usually due to weather.

 All our flowers are guaranteed